Your Questions. Answered.

 Q: I Live outside of North Carolina.
 Why don’t I see any illness data for my area?

 A: Sneez partners with local doctors and hospitals to get the illness tracking data for the app.
-Our initial partnership is with Wake Forest Baptist Health, which serves a significant part of North Carolina.
+Our initial partnerships are with Wake Forest Baptist Health and Atrium Health, which serves a significant part of North Carolina.
 As we add more health care partners, our area of service will expand.
 Our goal is to defeat germs across the globe, so please check back soon!

 Q: I work with a health system, provider group or doctor’s office.
 How can we partner with Sneez?